pravega/pravega/documentation/src/docs/pravega-concepts.md

 -->
 # Pravega Concepts

-Pravega is an open source storage primitive implementing **Streams** for continuous and unbounded data.
+Pravega is an open source storage system implementing **Streams** as first-class primitive for storing/serving continuous and unbounded data.

 Next, we overview the key concepts in Pravega.
 For a concise definition of key terms of Pravega concepts, please see [Terminology](terminology.md).